 The Wintergreen Fund for Conservation has a long history of working with community partners to complete conservation initiatives.
 We have been so fortunate to have the support of large corporations, small businesses, volunteer groups and numerous individuals.
 We look forward to continuing these great relationships as we plan for new projects to benefit the residents and visitors to our area.

-Wintergreen Fund for Conservation is working towards a few new projects in 2022.
+Wintergreen Fund for Conservation is working towards the following projects in 2022 and 2023.